NextronSystems/thor-manual/usage/scan-modes.rst

   - A set of 40+ predefined directories will still be checked completely (e.g. AppData, Recycler, System32)

-  "Quick" mode is known to be the "preventive" scan mode – less intense and very fast.
+  Quick mode is typically used as a fast preventive scan.

-Themed scan modes:
+Additional scan modes:

 - **Soft** ``--soft`` - force disable with ``--nosoft``

-  This mode disables all modules and checks that could be risky for system stability.
-  It is automatically activated on (more details in chapter :ref:`usage/other-topics:Automatic Soft Mode`):
+  This mode disables modules and checks that could put system stability at risk.
+It is automatically activated on (see :ref:`usage/other-topics:Automatic Soft Mode` for more details):

   - Systems with only a single CPU core